Close Menu

 06/08/2021

-When on-premise software was king, software audits were a common occurrence — and a dreaded one at that.
+When on-premises software was king, software audits were a common occurrence — and a dreaded one at that.

 Software audits could spring up at any time, seemingly out of nowhere.
 And preparing for them took time and effort — often pulling team members away from other important tasks.